zhaoyu-li/DL4TP/README.md

 1. **InternLM-Math: Open Math Large Language Models Toward Verifiable Reasoning** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2402.06332.pdf) [NL, Lean]

    *Ying, Huaiyuan and Zhang, Shuo and Li, Linyang and Zhou, Zhejian and Shao, Yunfan and Fei, Zhaoye and Ma, Yichuan and Hong, Jiawei and Liu, Kuikun and Wang, Ziyi and Wang, Yudong and Wu, Zijian and Li, Shuaibin and Zhou, Fengzhe and Liu, Hongwei and Zhang, Songyang and Zhang, Wenwei and Yan, Hang and Qiu, Xipeng and Wang, Jiayu and Chen, Kai and Lin, Dahua*

+1. **DeepSeek-Prover: Advancing Theorem Proving in LLMs through Large-Scale Synthetic Data** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2405.14333.pdf) [NL, Lean]

+   *Xin, Huajian and Guo, Daya and Shao, Zhihong and Ren, Zhizhou and Zhu, Qihao and Liu, Bo and Ruan, Chong and Li, Wenda and Liang, Xiaodan*

 ### Premise Selection